nanos-world/docs/vault/Vault.rst

 .. warning:: **For now**, we recommend leaving the version in **1.0.0**, and do not change it!
 If you want to update your content, just upload it again with the same version.

+.. tip:: You can add an image which will appear in the Vault screen, please use the format 2:1 (e.g. 300px x 150px)!

 Prepare your Package!
 *********************